cecid/hermes-docs/docs/source/web_service_communication.rst

    </SOAP-ENV:Body>
    </SOAP-ENV:Envelope>

-The :code:`<message_id>` element is the identifier of the sent message that can be used for later reference and status tracking with the AS2 status web service.
+The ``<message_id>`` element is the identifier of the sent message that can be used for later reference and status tracking with the AS2 status web service.

 AS2 receiver list web service